leahkemp/pipeface/README.md

 ## Main analyses

-- ONT and pacbio HiFi data
+- ONT and/or pacbio HiFi data
-- WGS and targeted
+- WGS and/or targeted
 - hg38 or hs1 reference genome

 ## Main tools